Charleston-area hires and promotions

 Architecture

-Stephen Roark has joined LS3P Associates Ltd. as an architect based in the Charleston office.
-He has a bachelor’s degree and a master’s degree in architecture, both from Clemson University.
+Geoff Clever has joined McMillan Pazdan Smith as an architect and sports and recreation studio director.
+He is based in the Charleston office.
+He has more than 25 years of sports architecture experience.
+He has bachelor's degree in architecture from the University of Virginia and a master's degree in architecture from the Georgia Institute of Technology.

 Banking